skymavis/waypoint-android/README.md

 ### Call contracts

-Allows another contract to spend 1 AXS on user's behalf.
+Allows another contract to spend 1 AXS on user's behalf, returning a transaction hash.

 ```kotlin
 // Address of the smart contract to interact with